yldio/bpf-nodejs/dns-fun/README.md

 ### Results

-What we can see is that by default NodeJS does not cache DNS requests, so for every `http.get` we are making a DNS request, slowing our requests by 1-5ms. (even slower if the dns server has a problem).
+What we can see is that by default NodeJS does not cache DNS requests, so for every `http.get` we are making a DNS request (shown by each line printed out from the BPF python script), slowing our requestsby 1-5ms. (even slower if the dns server has a problem).

-## Fast DNS Version
+## "Fast" DNS Version

 ```sh
 tomgco@magellanic $ node dns_fast.js &